Icy trees at the dawn of a new day, New Year.

 Today we read that Jesus enters Capernaum and teaches in the synagogue on the Sabbath.
 People have never heard one speak with such authority, and are thus spellbound by his words -- and his healing deeds.
 From the interaction with a man with an unclean spirit and the resulting healing comes forth Jesus' reputation throughout the region.

 The Church is called today to teach with authority, especially during times of upheaval and terrorism.
-The power of the Risen Lord contains that promised authority that extends through Baptism to all believers and most especially within the collective body of the Church.
+The power through the Risen Lord contains that promised authority that extends through Baptism to all believers and most especially within the collective body of the Church.
 However, we are reminded that we need to respect that sense of authority or it can be eroded through conformity to the world or through the lack of courage to speak forth.
 Authority has resided within the Body of Christ, the Church; Jesus confers this to Peter and the Apostles and their successors.
 In fact, included here is the permission to strive to drive out unclean spirits (exorcism).
 However, focus of authority does not mean all is in the hands of our leaders, for all of us have power within the Spirit; nor are all to exercise the awesome power of exorcism, for this takes those with special spiritual gifts to exercise.

 Today, socially unclean spirits in the form of materialistic addictions abound in our world, and we as baptized members of the Body of Christ must respond.
 God bestows on each Christian through our Baptism/Confirmation a prophetic grace to help save our wounded Earth and her people.
 We are baptized as priest, prophet, and king; we are empowered with a certain authority when properly perceived and exercised.
 In every age, problems face believers.
 Currently, healing our wounded Earth is a mandate, the issue not known as such by our ancestors.
 We cannot deny the situation, excuse ourselves, or seek to escape the demands placed upon us.
 Like the event that Jesus experiences in the synagogue, we must speak out and, like Jesus, join words with deeds.